-At the young age of 17, braces and teenage spots intact, I joined Wills care team.
-At the grand old age of 22, brace-free yet still spotty (but this time from wearing a mask), I leave Wills care team.
-I leave thankful for all that Will and his family have taught me and hopeful that someday it will make me a better doctor.
+At the young age of 17, braces and teenage spots intact, I joined James' care team.
+At the grand old age of 22, brace-free yet still spotty (but this time from wearing a mask), I leave James' care team.
+I leave thankful for all that James and his family have taught me and hopeful that someday it will make me a better doctor.